spiffe/java-spiffe/java-spiffe-provider/README.md

 Create a file `java.security` with the following content:

 ```
+# Add the spiffe provider, change the <n> for the correct consecutive number
 security.provider.<n>=spiffe.provider.SpiffeProvider

-# Determines the default key and trust manager factory algorithms for
+# Configure the default KeyManager and TrustManager factory algorithms
-# the javax.net.ssl package.
 ssl.KeyManagerFactory.algorithm=Spiffe
 ssl.TrustManagerFactory.algorithm=Spiffe